globaltcad/swing-tree/docs/markdown/Functional-MVVM.md

 So even if the whole view model is updated, only a change of the focused field will trigger a change event in the lens and subsequently in the view.

+When you pass a property lens to a UI component builder like `textField` or `label`, the component will automatically update itself when the focused field changes on the view model, and conversely, when the user interacts with the component, the change will be propagated to the focused field on the view model. <br>
+So the entire data structure will be updated from the focused field upwards to the root view model.

 ### Where is the Model? ###

-You may have noticed that the example does not include a "Model" class, as in the classical MVVM (Model-View-ViewModel) pattern.
+You may have noticed that the example only includes "-ViewModel" classes and no "-Model" class as in the classical MVVM (Model-View-ViewModel) pattern. <br>
-The reason is simply that this example is too basic to require one.
+This is first and foremost because the MVI/MVL pattern does not specify a separate "Model" class like MVVM does. <br>
+But it is also not prohibited to have a separate model class in MVI/MVL. <br>
+The above example however, is too basic to require a separate model class, since the view model already holds all the data and business logic necessary to model the UI state and behavior. <br>
-But in a real-world application you would want to maintain a model that holds the business logic and data of the internal application layer like for example a model for application settings, database entities or network data.
-The model would typically be updated by the view model, whereas the view does not interact with the model directly.
+But in a real-world application you would want to maintain another model class besides the view model that holds data and business logic of a more internal application layer like for example a for application settings, database entities or network data. <br>
+This model would then typically be updated by the view model, whereas the view is not allowed to interact with the model directly!

 ### Dealing with Lists ###